MaelLefeuvre/grups-rs/README.md

 | 3      | 2     |
 | 4      | 3     |

+###### `-X`|`--X-chromosome-mode`
+Run GRUPS-rs in X-chromosome comparison mode.

+This mode will trigger specific rules of allele transmission and recombination during pedigree simulations, reflective of X-chromosomal inheritance rules.
+Note that this mode requires the use of specific pedigree definition files and panels, containing information regarding the chromosomal sex of individuals.
+See the dedicated section regarding the use of this mode here: [Applying genetic relatedness analysis on the X-chromosome with GRUPS-rs](#applying-genetic-relatedness-analysis-on-the-x-chromosome-with-grups-rs)

 #### Optional flags
 ###### `-f`|`--filter-sites`
 Do not perform comparison, but rather print out the pileup lines where a comparison